 New research has found that the risk of death from cardiovascular disease is multiplied in people who suffer from both hypertension (high blood pressure) and insomnia.
 And when stress, particularly work-related tension, is involved, this risk soars to three times the normal rate.
-The discovery that stress accompanied with insomnia boosts risk of death indicates that getting enough quality sleep is even more important than previously believed.
+The discovery that stress accompanied by insomnia boosts the risk of death indicates that getting enough quality sleep is even more important than previously believed.

 Insomnia Boosts Risk of Death from Cardiovascular Disease

 Hypertension, insomnia and stress all take their toll on a healthy cardiovascular system.
 When all three of these factors are present, death from cardiovascular disease becomes extremely likely.
-In a recent study involving 2,000 subjects ranging in ages from 25 to 65, researchers monitored subjects who had hypertension, but did not suffer from cardiovascular disease or diabetes.
-They found that both heightened stress and insomnia raised the risks of an early death from cardiovascular disease, while suffering from both conditions together maximized that risk.
+In a recent study involving 2,000 subjects ranging in ages from 25 to 65, researchers monitored subjects who had hypertension but did not suffer from cardiovascular disease or diabetes.
+They found that both heightened stress and insomnia raised the risks of early death from cardiovascular disease, while suffering from both conditions together maximized that risk.

 Karl-Heinz Ladwig, who headed up the study, noted that temporary or fleeting stress and insomnia should not be a concern.
 One bad day at work, or one night of sleep difficulty, is not going to significantly raise your risks of developing cardiovascular disease.
-However, coupled with long-term unrelieved stress, the findings suggest that chronic insomnia boosts risk of death from cardiovascular disease.
-The Technical University of Munich professor added that prolonged insomnia and stress causes a drain of energy on the body, which is what can raise the risks of an early death.
+However, coupled with long-term unrelieved stress, the findings suggest that chronic insomnia boosts the risk of death from cardiovascular disease.
+The Technical University of Munich professor added that prolonged insomnia and stress causes a drain of energy on the body, which is what can raise the risks of early death.